wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.2.11 =
+* Prebuilt layouts are now loaded through AJAX to improve performance.

 = 1.2.10 =
 * Reduced max height of widget block to prevent overlaps.
 * Fixed issue that caused problems with TinyMCE widget.